Preparedness Day bombing: Prelude

-The parade
+Parade

 The huge Preparedness Day Parade of Saturday, July 22, 1916, was a target of radicals.
 An unsigned anti-war pamphlet issued throughout the city in mid-July read in part, "We are going to use a little direct action on the 22nd to show that militarism can't be forced on us and our children without a violent protest."
 Labor leader Thomas Mooney had been tipped off to threats that preceded the parade and pushed resolutions through his union, the Molders; the San Francisco Central Labor Council; and the Building Trades Council warning that provocateurs might attempt to blacken the labor movement by causing a disturbance at the parade.

 The parade was the largest ever held in the city.
 The 3.5 hour procession had 51,329 marchers, including 2,134 organizations and 52 bands.
 Ironically, perhaps, the starting signals were "the crash of a bomb and the shriek of a siren."
 Military, civic, judicial, state, and municipal divisions were followed by newspaper, telephone, telegraph and streetcar unions.
 Many of the following divisions came from other cities of the San Francisco Bay Area.

 At 2:06pm, about half an hour into the parade, a time bomb in the form of a cast steel pipe filled with explosives detonated on the west side of Steuart Street, just south of Market Street, about 450 feet from the Ferry Building.
 Before capping the steel pipe containing the explosive (believed by police to have been either TNT or dynamite), the bomb-maker had filled the pipe with metal slugs designed to act as shrapnel, greatly increasing the bomb's lethality.
 Ten bystanders were killed and forty wounded, including a young girl who had her legs blown off.
 The bombing was the worst terrorist act in San Francisco history.

 Witnesses differed on where the bomb was located.
 Some witnesses stated that they saw a man leaving a suitcase against the corner of a building at Market and Steuart streets that contained the bomb, while others, such as Dr. Mora Moss, testified he saw the bomb being hurled or dropped from the roof of a nearby building, rather than being left at the scene.